MileHacker Logo

 A Glimpse into the City

 Islamabad has a serene and well-organized environment.
-Its wide, clean streets, abundant greenery, plus present building styles create an inviting atmosphere.
+Its wide, clean streets, abundant greenery, and current building styles create an inviting atmosphere.
 The city is renowned for its iconic Faisal Mosque, the striking Pakistan Monument, and the culturally rich Lok Virsa Museum.

 Islamabad at a Glance